Twist-three cross-sections in deeply virtual Compton scattering: Twist-three DVCS cross-section with polarized beam and target

-Here we also comment on the other cross-section formulas in the literature.
-We denote one of the most popular formulas as the Belitsky-M\"{u}ller-Kirchner (BMK) one \cite{Belitsky:2001ns}, which get modified later to include parts of the kinematical corrections \cite{Belitsky:2010jw}.
-While our previous work \cite{Guo:2021gru} shows prefect agreements with the BMK formulas with kinematical corrections \cite{Belitsky:2010jw}, there are several reasons we have to present our formulas here.
-The major one is that the later BMK results \cite{Belitsky:2010jw} lack the cross-section formulas of transversely polarized targets, which are essential for the extraction of all CFFs \cite{Shiells:2021xqo}.
-Besides, in ref. \cite{Belitsky:2001ns} the twist-three parts are given in terms of the so-called effective CFFs which are mixtures of twist-two and twist-three CFFs.
-Although one could rearrange their cross-section formulas including effective CFFs to separate the contributions from twist-two and twist-three CFFs, our results here have clearly separated twist-two and twist-three contribution.
-Also, a different set of GPD definitions is used here, where the more popular choice \cite{Meissner:2009ww} is made.
+In the end of the section, we comment on the other cross-section formulas in the literature.
+We denote one of the most popular formulas as the Belitsky-M\"{u}ller-Kirchner (BMK01) one \cite{Belitsky:2001ns}, which receives higher-order kinematical corrections \cite{Belitsky:2010jw}(BMK10) and then gets refreshed in the Belitsky-M\"{u}ller-Ji (BMJ) formulas \cite{Belitsky:2012ch} to include the transversely polarized target.
+The latest version of this series used in the fitting of the recent JLab Hall A DVCS measurement \cite{JeffersonLabHallA:2022pnx} is the Braun-Manashov-M\"{u}ller-Pirnay (BMMP) formulas \cite{Braun:2014sta}, where kinematical twist-four effects such as target-mass and finite-$t$ corrections are considered.
 Another recent work in the literature, denoted VA, is given in ref. \cite{Kriesten:2019jep} which utilizes helicity amplitudes to separate out the different contributions to the cross-section at both leading and sub-leading twist.
-The differences between the BMK cross-section formula and the VA one is detailed in ref. \cite{Kriesten:2020wcx}.